 These same workers will allow the railway sector to play its critical role as the backbone of sustainable mobility, and this requires clear political commitment to boosting rail through proper funding and investments, a fair level playing field between all transport modes, and a sector free from social dumping with quality working conditions.

-This also means increasing the attractiveness of the rail sector as an employer, attracting more women and young workers by ensuring and improving quality working conditions, respecting the rights of railway workers, ensuring their health and safety and eliminating wage and social dumping.
+This also means increasing the attractiveness of the rail sector as an employer, attracting more women and young workers by ensuring quality and improvement of working conditions, respecting the rights of railway workers, ensuring their health and safety and eliminating wage and social dumping.
 This is crucial to ensure the resilience, economic sustainability and social utility of railways.

 That’s why the ETF calls for a European Year of Railway Workers.
 A year that not only focusses on how rail can best contribute to Europe’s climate neutrality but also on improving the working conditions for railway workers without which the industry would cease to function.